thecloudnatives/dna/new-collective-members.md

 - Semi annual meetings will determine what to do with surplus funds.
 - New coop-wide expenses should be approved unanimously by the team
 - Shared expenses for a subset of members may be put through the coop
 - Expulsion from the coop should be approved by all other members (there should be a serious reason for doing this.
-E.g. a violation of the code of conduct - WIP ).
+E.g. a violation of the code of conduct - WIP)
 - A minimum agreed rate should be applied for all projects related to the coop and can be reviewed during any board meeting (exceptions need to be discussed before agreeing on a lower rate)
 - Board meetings should be held at least twice per year, members are expected to attend at least one every year.
 - Board meetings can be organized as part of team outings/team-buildings.
 - Members can quit the collective whenever they want but we expect a professional finish/handover of their projects (if any) and a notification of exit towards the members (email/slack).

 ## During incubation new members must: